le717/notepad/README.md

 # notepad

-> An HTML5 and JavaScript partial recreation of [Windows Notepad](https://en.wikipedia.org/wiki/Notepad_%28software%29) inspired by [this tweet](https://twitter.com/cely717/status/652872629355941888).
+> An HTML5 and JavaScript partial recreation of the Windows 10 version of [Windows Notepad](https://en.wikipedia.org/wiki/Notepad_%28software%29).

 ## Features